 - 2.8.1 All references to ground include the pitch.
-See clause 6.1 (Area of pitch). - 2.8.2 If at any time the umpires together agree that the conditions of ground, weather or light, or any other circumstances are dangerous or unreasonable, they shall immediately suspend play, or not allow play to
+See clause 6.1 (Area of pitch). - 2.8.2 If at any time the umpires together agree that the conditions of ground, weather or light, or any other circumstances are dangerous or unreasonable, they shall immediately suspend play, or not allow play to start or to recommence.
+The decision as to whether conditions are so bad as to warrant such action is one for the umpires alone to make, following consultation with the ICC Match Referee. - 2.8.3 If circumstances are warranted, the umpires shall stop play and instruct the Ground Authority to take whatever action they can and use whatever equipment is necessary to remove as much dew as possible from the outfield when conditions become unreasonable or dangerous.
+The umpires may also instruct the ground staff to take such action during scheduled and unscheduled breaks in play.

-- 2.8.3 If circumstances are warranted, the umpires shall stop play and instruct the Ground Authority to take whatever action they can and use whatever equipment is necessary to remove as much dew as possible from the outfield when conditions become unreasonable or dangerous.
-The umpires may also instruct the ground staff to take such action during scheduled and unscheduled breaks in play. - 2.8.4 The umpires shall disregard any shadow on the pitch from the stadium or from any permanent object on the ground. - 2.8.5 Light Meters
+- 2.8.4 The umpires shall disregard any shadow on the pitch from the stadium or from any permanent object on the ground. - 2.8.5 Light Meters